Deposits May 3, 2010Posted by UWinnipeg Campus Living in housing, rates and fees.

 Tags: damage deposit, housing, refund, residence, security deposit, university, uwinnipeg, winnipeg

 The deposit reserves the room.
-During the application process, the Housing Office will email a room offer to the applicant.
-The applicant reserves this room by paying a deposit on their application.
+During the application process the applicant reserves a residence room by paying a deposit on their application.
 Paying this deposit commits the applicant to signing and completing a contract.
 If the deposit is paid but the applicant does not move in or otherwise fails to complete a contract, the deposit will not be refunded.

 The deposit covers against small damages.
 The Campus Living deposit becomes refundable after the completion of a contract.
 The deposit helps to cover small cleaning and repair costs after a resident moves out.
 For example, if a resident makes a hole in a wall of their room, the cost of repairing the wall is deducted from the deposit refund.
 Examples of deposit deductions are dirty areas in the room, marks on walls and floors, and other cleaning or repairs.

-Early Terminations and Damage Deposit Forfeit: In certain cases the deposit is forfeited, (i.e. not refunded), such as when the resident does an early contract termination or is evicted.
+Early Terminations and Forfeit of Deposit: In certain cases the deposit is forfeited, (i.e. not refunded), such as when the resident does an early contract termination or is evicted.
 The forfeiting of the deposit occurs in addition to the payment of an early termination fee as well as any other outstanding charges on the account at the time of check out.

 The Deposit Refund Process